devzendo/transputer-emulator/README.md

   include file. (see IServer/client-examples/hello-world-secondary-iserver)
 * Emulator now allows a list of symbols to be loaded; these are displayed when disassembling or using the monitor.
+* The emulator's monitor now accepts a 't' command which toggles the display of disassembly and memory read/write.

 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.